CassandraHjo/Rsearch/README.md

 The core idea behind `Rsearch` is to retain the output from `VSEARCH` within R’s generic data structures, rather than always writing results to files.
-By offering the option to not to write results to specified files, users can choose to work entirely within R and Rstudio or to export results to files as `VSEARCH` typically does.
+By offering the additional option to output the results within R files, users can choose to work entirely within R and Rstudio or to export results to files as `VSEARCH` typically does.
 Keeping all results in R data structures allows users to leverage the power of standard data